Message from the Historian Committee Chair (July 2022)

 So, for example, if you want to see who received awards at last year’s Business Meeting, you can view it in its entirety at https://bit.ly/ENTBizMeeting2021.
 If you want to know who served as officers in 2020 (as well as about the officer nomination process, in general), see https://bit.ly/ENTOfficerNom2020 .

-If you are interested in helping produce the podcast, joining the History Committee, and/or assisting with any of the Committee’s initiatives, please contact me at FranzLohrke@lsu.edu.
+If you are interested in working with the Historian Committee, please contact me at FranzLohrke@auburn.edu.